 - For Hyper-V environments, the use of System Center Virtual Machine Manager (SCVMM) for management of Hyper-V hosts.

 App-consistent snapshot frequency.
-This setting determines the frequency (in hours) in which Azure Site Recovery generates application-consistent snapshots.
+This setting determines the frequency (in hours) in which Site Recovery generates application-consistent snapshots.
 An app-consistent snapshot represents a point-in-time snapshot of applications running in a protected VM.
-There is a limit of 12 app-consistent snapshots.
-For VMs running Windows Server, Azure Site Recovery leverages Volume Shadow Copy Service (VSS).
-Azure Site Recovery also supports app-consistent snapshots for Linux, but that requires implementing custom scripts.
+There's a limit of 12 app-consistent snapshots.
+For VMs running Windows Server, Site Recovery uses Volume Shadow Copy Service (VSS).
+Site Recovery also supports app-consistent snapshots for Linux, but that requires implementing custom scripts.
 The scripts are used by the mobility agent when applying an app-consistent snapshot.

-The process of provisioning Azure VMs by using Azure Site Recovery-replicated disks is referred to as hydration.
+The process of provisioning Azure VMs by using Site Recovery-replicated disks is referred to as hydration.

-Similarly, you have the option to leverage resiliency of cloud-based components of Azure Site Recovery infrastructure.
-By default, Azure Recovery Services is geo-redundant, which means that its configuration is automatically replicated to an Azure region that is part of a pre-defined region pair.
-You have the option to change the replication settings to locally redundant if that is sufficient for your resiliency needs.
+Similarly, you have the option to use resiliency of cloud-based components of Site Recovery infrastructure.
+By default, Azure Recovery Services is geo-redundant, which means that its configuration is automatically replicated to an Azure region that's part of a pre-defined region pair.
+You have the option to change the replication settings to locally redundant if that's sufficient for your resiliency needs.
 Note that you can't change this option if the vault contains any protected items.
 The same resiliency option is available for any Azure Storage accounts with the standard performance tier, although it's possible to change it at any point.

 For the listing of Azure region pairs, refer to Business continuity and disaster recovery (BCDR): Azure Paired Regions.

-You can further enhance the degree of this resiliency by designing and implementing solutions which purpose is to extend the scope of workload protection.
-This is the added value provided by Azure Site Recovery.
-In the context of Azure Site Recovery running on Azure Stack Hub, there are two main aspects of workload availability that need to be explored in more detail:
+You can further enhance the degree of this resiliency by designing and implementing solutions that extend the scope of workload protection.
+This is the added value provided by Site Recovery.
+In the context of Site Recovery running on Azure Stack Hub, there are two main aspects of workload availability that need to be explored in more detail:

 - Failover to Azure